 MTBI – Most Underdiagnosed and Undertreated Brain Injury

 In what are often called “Mild” Traumatic Brain Injuries or “MTBI’s” there may be no visible bleeding at all, or only micro-vascular bleeding too small to show up on an MRI or CT.
-The lack of a frank bleed in the brain, and a lack of a long period of unconsciousness, are the main reasons these are classified as “mild.”
+The lack of a frank bleed in the brain, a lack of a long period of loss of consciousness, and a Glasgow Coma Scale score of 13-15 (maximum), are the main reasons these traumatic brain injuries are medically defined as “mild.”
+But, a mild traumatic brain injury doesn't mean that the symptoms are mild.
 Often the short and long term consequences are more severe than those cases in which a bleed in the brain occurs.
+The likelihood of symptoms after trauma, and the likelihood of permanency of those symptoms increase with the number of head strikes (even sub-concussive hits).

-So-called “Mild” Traumatic Brain Injuries, which makes up approximately 80% of all cases of TBI, never produce a visible abnormality on CT or MRI.
+So-called “mild” Traumatic Brain Injuries, which makes up approximately 80% of all cases of TBI, never produce a visible abnormality on CT or MRI.
 This is because the tissue damage occurs on the cellular level, which is visible only under the microscope and is widely diffused, leaving blood vessels and major structures intact.
-With patients who live and therefore are not examined by microscope, the failure of mild TBI to appear on either MRI or CT, results in it being one of the nation’s most seriously underdiagnosed and undertreated conditions.
+With patients who live and who's brains cannot be examined under a microscope, the failure of mild TBI to appear on either MRI or CT, results in it being one of America's most seriously underdiagnosed and undertreated conditions.